Covering your tracks online

 You may not want other people to know that you’ve been searching for information or help from websites such as Victim Support.

 When you browse the internet on a mobile phone, tablet or computer, you leave a ‘history’ trail of pages and sites you’ve visited.

 It’s impossible to completely avoid being tracked online but if you’re worried about someone knowing which sites you’ve been looking at, there are some things you can do to help cover your tracks.

-While you’re browsing – ‘Hide this site’ button
+While you’re browsing – ‘Leave this website’ button

-If you don’t want someone to see that you’re viewing the Victim Support website, you can click the ‘Hide this site’ button on the right, which will take you away from this site to the Google homepage.
+If you don’t want someone to see that you’re viewing the Victim Support website, you can click the ‘Leave this website’ button on the right, which will take you away from this site to the Google homepage.

 If you’re using a laptop or desktop computer, try keeping another document or website open in a new tab or window while browsing.
 If someone comes in the room and you don’t want them to see what you’re looking at, you can quickly switch to another window or tab.

 Delete your browsing history

 You can delete the history of websites you’ve visited, but it’s important to know that if you delete your browsing history, someone else using the same device may notice.